wichtounet/wichtounet.github.io/posts/2018/02/c++17-migration-of-expression-templates-library-etl.rst

 together or a shortcut.
 I'm considering whether to use a short macro to use in place of it, but haven't yet decided.

-Just a note, if you have :code:`else if` statements, you need to set them as :code:`constexpr` as well!
-This was a bit weird for me, but you can figure it as if the condition is :code:`constexpr`, then the :code:`if` (or :code:`else if`) is :code:`constexpr` as well.
+Just a note, if you have `else if` statements, you need to set them as `constexpr` as well!
+This was a bit weird for me, but you can figure it as if the condition is `constexpr`, then the `if` (or `else if`) is `constexpr` as well.

 Overall, I'm really satisfied with the new `if constexpr`!
 This really makes the code much nicer in many cases, especially if you abuse metaprogramming like I do.

 You may remember that I've `coded a version of static if in the past with C++14 <https://baptiste-wicht.com/posts/2015/07/simulate-static_if-with-c11c14.html>`_ in the past.
 This was able to solve point 2, but not point 1 and was much uglier.
 Now we have a good solution to it.
-I've replaced two of these in the current code with the new :code:`if constexpr`.
+I've replaced two of these in the current code with the new `if constexpr`.

 Fold expressions
 ################